 "I was taking Ginkgo Biloba for years and everything was fine but then I saw the reviews for Focus Factor and thought that it would help me even more.
 After 4 weeks on it, I was mess.
 I'm a cashier and even though the register TELLS me the change, I kept getting it wrong.
 I was constantly screwing up things I NEVER screwed up before."

-Our Nootropic Supplement Picks
+Our Clean Nootropic Picks

 Panax ginseng extract is another well-studied nootropic supplement.
 A 2013 clinical trial found that ginseng extract caused "overwhelmingly positive effects on neurocognitive function across different cognitive domains."

 Illuminate Labs Panax Ginseng Extract is our supplement which is third-party tested to ensure purity and label accuracy, and retails for only $15 at a subscription price.

 All of the products recommended in this section are entirely free of ingredients that we consider to be unhealthy or unsafe.

 Where to Buy Focus Factor for the Best Price